yklee1308/deep_learning_computer_vision/classification/README.md

 ```

 ### Results
+The classification results of the models on the datasets are as follows:
 |   Model   |  Dataset | Top-1 Accuracy | Top-5 Accuracy |
 |:---------:|:--------:|:--------------:|:--------------:|
 |   LeNet   |   MNIST  |      98.82     |      100.0     |